 Can you freeze these pumpkin cereal bars?

-If you do have too many pumpkin breakfast bars and want to make them last longer then they freeze well too!
+If you do have too many pumpkin breakfast bars and want to make them so they last longer then they freeze well too!
 They will keep well in the freezer for at least 3 months.
 Wrap them in baking paper so they don't stick together.
 That way it's easy to take out individual bars.

 Pumpkin Cereal Bars